GeeTianLok/egl301-assignment1/README.md

 # Assignment 1 - GEE TIAN LOK

+(idk why its commiting using my personal account but thats me)

 ## Timetable Manager

 This module allows you to create lectures with varying times and durations and add them to timetables.